 Meringue Cookies

 Break the meringue cookies into big chunks.
-If they are too small you won't be able to feel them in the dessert.
+If they are too small, you won't be able to feel them in the dessert.

 FAQ

-I think trifle bowl is a great thing to have in your kitchen, because it makes for a great presentation for trifles, puddings, salads, layered dips, deconstructed cakes, layered Jell-O, and many other things.
+I think a trifle bowl is a great thing to have in your kitchen because it makes for a great presentation for trifles, puddings, salads, layered dips, deconstructed cakes, layered Jell-O, and many other things.
 But, if you don't have it, you could use any big glass bowl, salad bowl, wide glass vase, lasagna dish, or even a clear plastic container.

 You can get some of the steps done the day before.

-You can also cook the custard, and keep it stored in a closed container, in the fridge, with plastic wrap touching the whole surface of the custard.
+You can also cook the custard and keep it stored in a closed container in the fridge, with plastic wrap touching the whole surface of the custard.

-Leave the whipped cream and assembling for the day you're going to eat it, preferably 1-3 hours before serving, so you'll be able to feel better all the delicious layers of the trifle.
+Assemble it preferably 1-3 hours before serving, so you'll be able to feel better all the delicious layers of the trifle.

 More Recipes for you...